Truck Accident Lawyers Houston & McAllen, Texas

 As the statistics reflect, truck accidents in Houston can lead to more than severe injuries but the loss of life.
 Passenger car drivers make up 72% of the casualties that result in collisions that involve a large truck.
 The smaller cars and SUVs have very little protection to keep drivers and passengers safe when they collide with an 80,000 semi-truck.
 And when these crashes do occur, lives can be taken without notice.

-Our Harris County truck accident lawyers will provide the legal representation you need to hold the responsible party accountable for your complete injuries or the loss of your loved one, so you are not left paying any of the related expenses out of pocket.
+Our Harris County and Houston truck accident lawyers will provide the legal representation you need to hold the responsible party accountable for your complete injuries or the loss of your loved one, so you are not left paying any of the related expenses out of pocket.

 Because of our city’s extensive reliance on the petroleum production and transport industries, truck accident injuries in Houston happen regularly, placing lives at risk each time they occur.